EZ-Robotics/EZ-Site/projects/2024-2-24-dd-3/index.md

 ![](lbcomicon2023/robot_center_tire_legs.jpg)
 ![](lbcomicon2023/leg_side.jpg)

 For the head, I want it to be mounted with magnets.
 For that, I need the head to index with the lazy susan.
-I made 3D printed cones to mount to the lazy susan, and have receiving ends of that on a plate that the head will get mounted to.
+I made 3D printed cones to mount to the lazy susan, and have the receiving ends of that on a plate that the head will get mounted to.
 <iframe width="315" height="560" src="https://www.youtube.com/embed/GL3CSzSX-kg?si=yHeT-2k5VA5J-A22" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I started painting the legs while I designed and worked on the head.
 The head is a $0.50 bowl that I got from Target.
 I wasn't sure if it would work or not, but the dimensions looked about right so I picked it up.
 I liked the dimensions so I went ahead with using it.
 I also kind of liked the idea of using this wall greens medicine cap as the eye.